tbastis/MusicGeneration/README.md

 **DURATION**: The length of the note.
 It's value can be calculated as 255 + (the number of 8th notes long the note is).
 For example, a quarter note has value 257.
 While I'm not sure there's technically a cap to this value, we can safely assume it is < 320.

-Note that none of the above ranges overlap.
+Note that (nicely) none of the above ranges overlap.